alvionna/stock-market-prediction/README.md

 1. Done with the basic analysis of the stocks
    - Except for the risk management
-2. Done with the basic model to predict future price movement using LSTM for Apple Stock
+2. Done with the basic model to predict future price movement using LSTM

+## Next Steps

+1. Experimented with Traditional ML models to predict future price movement
+2. Experimented with different regularization and optimization techniques for the models

 ## Experiment & Result